-And today the Old fish market is one of the most popular place for nightlife to the youth in Ypres, during weekend it is here packed with most young ones and some oldies, the cafes in this area are very busy
+And today the Old fish market is one of the most popular place during weekend for nightlife in Ypres, it is here packed with party beast for young and old

 Coming from the Grote Markt, you walk in the Boterstraat (that is in the direction of the railway station); you can not miss the Fish gate which leads towards the Fish Market.